oVirt/ovirt-site/source/sla/quota.html.md

 *   View Quota's defined/used for himself
 *   Consume Quota upon resource usage (runtime and storage)

+In order to assign a Quota to multiple entities (VM/Disk), one can select multiple lines from the VM/Disk grid, and use the 'Assign Quota' button in the main button panel (the button is available only when selecting a Quota enabled Data Center in the tree pane).

 #### Enforcement

 *   Quota runtime limitation should be enforced during VM execution.